Table of contents

 docker-compose up -d

-Use the docker-compose ps command to view the status of all containers, and docker-compose logs to view the logs of a specific service.
+command to view the status of all containers, and docker-compose logs

 docker-compose ps